 Garlic is a pantry staple in most any home.
 Garlic is used around the world for the aromatic flavour it adds to a dish.
 It is also known for its many health benefits and its ability to strengthen the immune system.
-Growing garlic in zone 3 Alberta where I live has proven to be easy to do once you know your planting time, proper soil conditions and watering needs.
+Growing garlic in zone 3 Alberta where I live has proven to be easy to do once I figured out my planting time, proper soil conditions and watering needs.

 Hard Neck vs. Soft Neck Garlic

 There are two main types of garlic: hard neck and soft neck.
 Soft neck garlic grows well in warm climates with mild winters.
 Hard neck garlic is great for us in zone 3 and can withstand the hard, cold winters in our northern climate.
 Within the two main types there are hundreds of varieties of garlic.

 Planting garlic in well drained soil is important.
 It does not like "wet feet" and will rot without proper drainage.
 If your soil does not have good drainage try amending it by adding compost.
 Consider adding sand if you have particularly heavy soil.
 Plant in a full sun location that is protected from strong north winds in winter.

 Garlic does best when it is planted in the fall.
 It is possible to plant it early in the spring but you will find that it will not grow to be as large.
 Plant 3 to 5 weeks after the first fall frost.
 If you are growing garlic in Alberta this means planting between October 7th and 15th.
 Right before Thanksgiving weekend in Canada is often the perfect time to plant your garlic!